valerieholtz/PostgresSQL/README.md

 Repeat this process on the Cloud Computer AWS RDS.
 A pg_dump file is created that can be used to migrate the local database to the cloud databse.
 Further connect with the Database through SQLAlchemy via Python.

 ## Instructions:
-- Create an AWS account and create a PostgreSQL DB instance on RDS
+- Create an AWS account with a PostgreSQL DB instance on RDS
 - create a pg_dump file from local northward database via pg_dump -U postgres northwind > pg_dump.sql
 - conncect to your AWS RDS via psql -h <remote-host> -U <user> and create a remote northward database
 - run psql -f pg_dump.sql -h <remote-host> -U postgres -p 5432 -d <db-name> to migrate the data to the remote database